Damianbrian/telco-customer-churn-prediction/README.md

 ## Model Selection

-Logistic Regression was selected as the final model because it achieved the highest overall predictive performance.
+The reason behind the selection of the Logistic Regression model was its superior performance in predicting the target class.

-Compared with Random Forest, it produced:
+When compared to the Random Forest model, it performed better in terms of:

 * Higher Accuracy
 * Higher ROC-AUC